Do You Get Emotionally Triggered A Lot?

 Those projections and internalizations become deeply embedded over time and result in an unconscious set of beliefs, rules, expectations, perceptions, judgments, attitudes and feelings about the self and others.

-And it’s all of that which is triggered and explodes in our relationships, interfering with our forming loving, happy, and successful relationships.
+And it’s all of that which is emotionally triggered and explodes in our relationships, interfering with our forming loving, happy, and successful relationships.
 The past is now alive and well in the present.

 Relationships can either be healing or retraumatizing.
 Healing if we’re interested in introspection, developing self-awareness, and motivated to take responsibility for ourselves.
 Retraumatizing if we’re locked into reacting to perceived criticism, judgment, and rejection.